sadgrlonline/yesterlinks/README.md

 If you want to contribute to this project, please go ahead!
 If you're not tech-savvy I'll be including a description of how it works, and welcome all ideas.

+# New Features
+- Category checkbox filter
+- Search filter
+- Tagging system (thank you @amethystcube !!!!)
+- JSON file creation when website is changed
+- 'Surf' bookmarket link added (drag it to your bookmarks bar and click to surf! the file it references updates the db accordingly)

 # Goals

 The goal of this project is to create a database of links to cool or interesting lesser-known websites.
 It is meant to encourage people to "bloomscroll" - the opposite of doomscrolling.